f-actions/font-bakery/README.md

 ### `version`

 **Optional** The fontbakery version that should be used for testing.
 This supports PyPI releases and direct source repository master branch installations.
-Options: ["latest", "master", "[VERSION NUMBER]"].

 Default: "latest" = latest PyPI release version.

+Options:

+- "latest" = latest PyPI release version (this approach will automatically bump the fontbakery version with new releases)
+- "master" = master branch HEAD commit (this approach will automatically bump the fontbakery version with new commits that are pushed to the master branch of the fontbakery source repository)
+- "[VERSION NUMBER]" = PyPI release version number (this approach pins the fontbakery package at a release version number)

 ## Outputs